 At the evidence base, supporting mHealth is still relatively nascent, the global health community is just beginning to recognize the potential role that mHealth can play in improving health program results.
 Some within the development and global health communities are demanding more research evaluating if and how mHealth improves impact in global health programs.
 Accordingly, generating quality evidence through methodologically rigorous research has emerged as a priority for the broader mHealth community.”

-MCHIPs approach to mHealth is to support the development and use of sustainable, integrated tools that can contribute to the successful implementation of high-impact maternal, newborn and child health (MNCH) interventions, and also contribute to health systems strengthening.
-MCHIP is particularly interested in tools that support the work of skilled birth attendants and that are interoperable with other health information systems.
+MCHIP’ss approach to mHealth was to support the development and use of sustainable, integrated tools that could contribute to the successful implementation of high-impact maternal, newborn and child health (MNCH) interventions, and also contribute to health systems strengthening.
+MCHIP was particularly interested in tools that supported the work of skilled birth attendants and that were interoperable with other health information systems.

-- Provided technical assistance to the Child Survival & Health Grants Program, which includes 22 different mHealth projects worldwide.
+- Provided technical assistance to the Child Survival & Health Grants Program, which included 22 different mHealth projects worldwide.

 - Provide ongoing technical assistance to the Mobile Alliance for Maternal Action (MAMA) and mPowering Frontline Health Workers.